The Growing Trend in Sensor-based Smart Medical Textiles

 Non-core companies and technology giants like Apple and Samsung are interested in this domain.

-As for the textile industry, Sports & clothing companies like Adidas have worked on a smart insole for soccer players seeking to measure kicks, shot power, distance and speed.
-While a former executive at the sportswear designer Puma has started a startup named Nextiles, which has patented “smart fabric” as a new way to capture biometric data.
+As for the textile industry, Sports & clothing companies like Adidas have worked on a smart insole for soccer players seeking to measure kicks, shot power, distance, and speed.
+A former executive at the sportswear designer Puma has started a startup named Nextiles, which has patented “smart fabric” as a new way to capture biometric data.
 Some of the other startups in the domain are Bloomertech and Eliatic.
 (More about them later)

 Recent Innovations in Sensor-based Medical Textiles

 The entrance of these industry giants hints that while still in a niche, this trend will pick up the pace in the coming time.
-In response to this, sensor-integrated medical textiles have seen a lot of innovations so far.
+In response to this, sensor-integrated medical textiles have seen many innovations so far.
 Let’s look at some of the recent ones.

 1. Immuno-sensing sensors integrated into bandages to detect infection

-If you are in the medical domain, you might already know that chronic wounds are 7th leading cause of death in the US, and it represents a cost of over $50 billion to the healthcare system.
+If you are in the medical domain, you might already know that chronic wounds are the 7th leading cause of death in the US, and they represent a cost of over $50 billion to the healthcare system.

 Bandages are used to achieve the stable environment needed for tissue repair.
 However, conventional wound coverings are inefficient in monitoring wound temperature, pressure, and moisture levels.
 With Smart bandages, wound care will become more efficient and effective.